 Further, the DESpec survey can set a strict upper limit on or even detect the mass of neutrinos, with expected sensitivity of ~0.05 eV in combination with DES and Planck, highly competitive with laboratory experiments.
 This very large spectroscopic survey will also probe the presently puzzling excess power in the galaxy clustering power spectrum on the Gigaparsec scale (Thomas, Abdalla, & Lahav 2011) and enable new studies of galaxy evolution and of quasars.
-Additional payoffs include reducing DES weak lensing intrinsic alignment systematics by cross-correlating the lensing shear signal with a spectroscopic galaxy sample, improved determination of the redshift distribution of DES photometric galaxies via angular cross-correlation with a spectroscopic sample, reducing systematic errors of all of the Dark Energy probes, detailed study of the dark matter environments of galaxies and clusters via stacked weak lensing mass estimates, and measurement of cluster dynamical masses via velocity dispersions.
+Additional payoffs include reducing DES weak lensing intrinsic alignment systematics by cross-correlating the lensing shear signal with a spectroscopic galaxy sample, improved determination of the redshift distribution of DES photometric galaxies via angular cross-correlation with a spectroscopic sample, thereby reducing systematic errors of all of the Dark Energy probes, detailed study of the dark matter environments of galaxies and clusters via stacked weak lensing mass estimates, and measurement of cluster dynamical masses via velocity dispersions.
 These arguments are strengthened when extended to wider-area follow-up of LSST imaging.

 A variety of factors combine to argue for a deep spectroscopic survey from the southern hemisphere.
 A well calibrated, uniform, deep target list of objects with precision multi-band photometry and lensing shape measurements is guaranteed from DES.
 DESpec can access the entire sky area that will be surveyed by both DES (5000 sq. deg.) and later LSST (20,000 sq. deg.), as well as the highest resolution mappers of the cosmic microwave background, the South Pole Telescope and the Atacama Cosmology Telescope.
 Located in the southern hemisphere at one of the world’s premier astronomical sites (CTIO has a median site seeing of 0.65” FWHM and 80% useable nights), DESpec will yield a wealth of spectroscopic survey information complementary to the larger-aperture, narrower-field VLT, Gemini, Magellan, and other telescopes concentrated in the southern hemisphere.
 In the farther future, southern sites are currently planned for two of three next-generation very large optical telescopes, as well as the Square Kilometer Array in the radio.
 A similar wide-field spectroscopic survey currently under development, the BigBOSS project on the Kitt Peak Mayall 4-meter telescope, is in the northern hemisphere.
 The Sumire Prime Focus Spectrograph, under development for the larger-aperture Subaru Telescope, has a smaller field of view and is also in the northern hemisphere.
 ESO’s 4MOST project has a wider field-of-view but is optimized for spectroscopic follow-up of stars astrometrically measured by Gaia.